zszabo-rh/lightspeed-stack/docs/getting_started.md

 ```

 > [!NOTE]
-> As is shown on the previous example, the output might containt endlines, Markdown marks etc.
+> As is shown on the previous example, the output might contain endlines, Markdown marks etc.